A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Angular momentum realisation

 \section{Angular momentum realisation}

-In physics textbooks, the representations of $\mathfrak{sl}_2(\mathbb{C})$ are indexed by a half-integer, called a \textit{spin}.
+In physics textbooks, the representations of \slc are indexed by half-integers, called \textit{spins}.
 To each spin $j\in \mathbb{N}/2$ is associated a Hilbert space $\mathcal{Q}_j$ of dimension $2j+1$.
-The canonical basis, also called \textit{magnetic basis}, is composed of the vectors (or "kets" in the Dirac language) denoted $\ket{j,m}$ with $m \in \{-j,...,0,...,j \}$.
-It is made orthonormal by choosing the scalar product that satisfies the property (in Dirac notations):
+The canonical basis, also called the \textit{magnetic basis}, is composed of the vectors (or "kets" in the Dirac language) denoted